nwcourses/nwcourses.github.io/COM620/week3.md

 ### Making the above example more concise using an arrow function

 The above example will work, however it can be made more concise using an *arrow function*.
-An arrow function is an anonymous function that can be inserted, in its entirety, where a function is expected as an argument.
-So we can rewrite the above JavaScript as follows:
+Arrow functions are a new feature of the recent JavaScript standard, ECMAScript 6.
+They are anonymous, nameless functions which can be used as parameters where a function name (such as `clickHandler` in the example above) is expected.
+Rather than writing the event handler function as a separate function, and specifying the name of the event handler as a parameter, we write the function in full where the function name is expected.
+Here is the JavaScript example above rewritten so that the event handler is an arrow function.
+Note also how we do not use the word "function" with arrow functions, but separate the parameter list and function body with the arrow operator (<em>=&gt;</em>):
 ```
 window.onload = () => {
     document.getElementById('go').addEventListener('click', e => {